hund030/basic-bot-docker/Teams bot deployment on container service.md

 * A Teams app with bot capability
 * An Azure Container Registry to host your Docker image
 * An Azure Container App Environment and an Azure Container Apps to host your bot application
-* An Azure Entra App for authorization
+* An Azure Entra App for authentication
 * An Azure Bot Service to channel Teams client and Azure Container Apps

 The `deploy` command performs the following: